 Why a league table matrix?
 When we realised there was an interest to share this information beyond our industry peer group, we hosted focus groups and realised that there was little appetite to read what would be about a 50 page report on what one set of 20 clubs in one league were doing.
 There was however interest to see quickly and visually how their own club was doing compared to peers, and have the option to then click through to the more extensive data.
 All sports have some kind of table, so it was the most obvious way to communicate this information.

 Increasing action and ambition on climate change is at the heart of everything we do, but we also know that competition is the lifeblood of sport, and over the past 4 years we have seen how this peeer-to-peer benchmarking can help support more action in this area, which benefits the clubs themselves as well as the environment.

 The leagues we have launched include: Premier League (3 annual editions – 2019-2021), Bundesliga (1 edition – 2021), Ligue 1 (1 edition – 2022), EFL (1 edition – 2022).
 We are working on other top flight leagues too across Europe and beyond in football, and in other sports too.

 We really want to begin to release leagues around women’s football as well; what has slowed us down there is the fact that for women’s football there isn’t the same level of infrastructure, which means the information is much more difficult to get hold of.
 If you are in women’s football and can help – please get in touch, it’s our goal for 2023.

 If you want to keep updated on what is coming up next, or want to work with us on creating a league within your sport, please do get in touch by completing the Keep Updated form at the bottom of the page, or by emailing [email protected]

-Our mission is to increase ambition on climate action through the sports we love, and we work extensively with sporting organisations to do just that.
-We hope you find these leagues valuable, and we look forward to bringing you more.
+Our mission is to increase ambition on climate action through the sports we love.
+We hope you find the information in these pages valuable,